saeidamiri1/SAGG/README.md

 # SAGG
 Supplementary codes for "Amiri, S. (2020).
-Classification via Aggregating on permuted Variables".
+How Aggregating improves the Classification's accuracy".

 Note: This is an early test release of the package, and only for experimental use.
 ******* If you see any errors, please send an email to "saeid.amiri1@gmail.com" with subject "sagg" *******